 Frye barn, 11150 New Liberty Rd, Maysville (Scott County) – From Exit 292 of I-80, go northwest on IA 130 towards Maysville (website: http://www.smallfryefarm.com/).
 The Frye farms were settled in 1881.
 This dairy barn was built around 1921 by great grandfather William Frye, grandfather Arnold Frye and great uncle Alfred Frye.
 The barn was originally white, but was painted red about ten years ago.
 All siding is original.
 All stone and brick work was tuck-pointed in 1996.
 The farm was designated a Century Farm in 1981.
 The barn interior, including the hay mow, is essentially unchanged with the exception of window replacements in 1995.
 More about the farm.

 Zelle barn, 1503 Holland Street, Le Claire (Scott County) - Take Exit 306 off I-80.
 Turn left at lights (north) and go through Le Claire.
-Turn left on Holland Street.
+Turn left (west) onto Holland Street.
 Continue up hill for 1.5 miles until blacktop ends.
 Drive is 100 feet on right.
-This is a 19th century family farm with one of the few barns left in Scott County.
-More photos here.
+This is a 19th century family farm.
+One of the few barns left in the area.
+More photos of this barn.

 Schroeder barn, 2738 130th Street, Wilton (Muscatine County) - Take Exit 271 off I-80 and go south five miles on IA 38 to 130th Street.
 Turn left for 1/4 mile.
 Barn (48x50) was built in 1900 and has roof rafter haymow with haymow door and track in tact.
 The foundation is river rock.
 The south end of the barn was never painted, so was left that way.
 More photos here.

 Strabala barn, 1830 290th Street, Washington (Washington County) - From Washington, go south on IA 1 for 5.5 miles.
 Turn west on 290th and go one-half mile.
 The barn is on the right.
 This large barn was built in the 1920's.
-Photos of before and after restoration.
+Open only on Sunday.
+Click here to see photos before and after restoration.